 Did you know that by 1900 Ferris wheels were popular rides, and inspired the creation of many steam driven and wind up toys?
 The Ferris wheel you see here can be attached to a steam engine, or even operated by hand!

-I spy with my little eye…a medical train car!
+I spy with my little eye…a miniature restroom!
 Can you find it?

 Although maybe not the most exciting or glamorous, restrooms are super important to have at a carnival!
 Peek inside the door of this miniature restroom.
 Can you spot the miniature mirror above the sink inside?

 I spy with my little eye…animals!
 Can you find some?